Explore our careers opportunities at proSapient

 You can ask us or third parties to stop sending you marketing messages at any time by following the instructions in the communication or contacting us at any time by emailing us at privacy@prosapient.com.

-Our Clients may elect to record and/or transcribe their consultations, calls and other interactions with Industry Experts.
+Our Clients and Associates may elect to record and/or transcribe their consultations, calls and other interactions with Industry Experts.
 Where this is the case the recordings and transcriptions will be used by the Client for [legal and regulatory purposes, record keeping, quality control, or staff training purposes] or for other purposes. proSapient will also use these recordings and transcripts to develop and improve its Expert Network, for internal research and analytics and to improve business efficacies.
 Consent will be obtained to the extent this is required by applicable laws.
 As part of their compliance protocols, some Clients may have a professional (in addition to the Client user(s) chaperoning phone consultations and their presence may be announced or unannounced (i.e., the Industry Expert will not be notified) and may be active participants or silent on the phone consultations.

 We may share your personal data with the parties set out below for the purposes that are described in this Privacy Notice or otherwise with your consent.

 Independent Contractors: proSapient is a global business, headquartered in the UK.
-The personal data collected by us in accordance with this Privacy Policy may be used and shared amongst our and third party contractors working in the Ukraine, North Carolina, and Toronto (acting on behalf of proSapient) for the purposes outlined above.
+The personal data collected by us in accordance with this Privacy Policy may be used and shared amongst our and third-party contractors working in the Ukraine, North Carolina, and Toronto (acting on behalf of proSapient) for the purposes outlined above.

 Service Providers: When we employ a third-party to perform a function on our behalf, we provide it with the personal data that it needs to perform its specific function.
 These companies are authorized to use your personal data only as necessary to provide these services to us.
 We use service providers for the purposes of delivering our products and services, [managing payments, hosting, IT, security, support, billing, surveys, facilitating and recording conference calls, providing transcripts, business development, marketing, and communications].
 We also share personal data with our accountants, auditors, insurers, lawyers and other external professional advisors to proSapient, subject to binding contractual obligations of confidentiality.

 We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.
-Further details are set out below.

 In some circumstances you can ask us to delete your data: see Your Legal Rights below for further information.